mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 balance out the discussion with the downsides to these platforms and ways to avoid being locked in to declining providers.

-Upcoming presentation to
+Presented to
-`DC Continuous Integration, Delivery, & Deployment <http://www.meetup.com/DC-continuous-integration/events/127362992/>`_ on September 25th in Arlington, VA.
+`DC Continuous Delivery <http://www.meetup.com/DC-continuous-integration/events/127362992/>`_ on September 25th in Arlington, VA.

 ----